j-bresson/j-bresson.github.io/projects.md

 </p>

 <p>
-I created <a href="https://github.com/openmusic-project/OM-Spat" target="_blank">OM-Spat 2</a>: a library for the generation of sound spatialization data and 2D/3D trajectories, connected to an offline renderer made with the Ircam Spatialisateur.
+I created <a href="https://github.com/openmusic-project/OM-Spat" target="_blank">OM-Spat 2</a>: a library for the generation of sound spatialization data and 2D/3D trajectories, connected to an offline renderer made with the Ircam <i>Spat</i> library.
-OM-Spat also used <a href="http://sdif.sourceforge.net/" target="_blank">SDIF</a> files for encoding and storage of trajectories.
+OM-Spat used <a href="http://sdif.sourceforge.net/" target="_blank">SDIF</a> files for the encoding and storage of trajectories, which could be read by
-<a href="https://github.com/j-bresson/Spat-SDIF-Player" target="_blank">Spat-SDIF-Player</a> is another tool created in Max for real-time OSC streaming of SDIF-encoded trajectories.
+<a href="https://github.com/j-bresson/Spat-SDIF-Player" target="_blank">Spat-SDIF-Player</a>, a companion tool created in Max for real-time streaming via OSC.
 </p>
 <p>
 In the same period I collaborated with <a href="http://www.music.mcgill.ca/marlonschumacher/" target="_blank">Marlon Schumacher</a> to the development of <a href="https://www-archive.idmil.org/projects/software/omprisma" target="_blank">OMPrisma</a>.